 Jerónimos Monastery (Mosteiro dos Jerónimos in Portuguese) is a former monastery that was the cloistered residence of the Order of Saint Jerome, a Catholic order also known as the Hieronymites.

-Construction was on the monastery started at the turn of the 16th century, and was finally completed a century later.
+Construction on the monastery started at the turn of the 16th century, and was finally completed a century later.
 The monastery is located close to the Tagus River, near the approach to the port of Lisbon.

 Jerónimos Monastery is associated with Portugal’s seafarers and Age of Discovery.
 The Hieronymite monks at the monastery prayed for the king, as well as those who voyaged from Lisbon to faraway lands.